 The question is, are they good for you, and are they compatible with the keto diet?

-Today, we’ll be placing the spotlight on almond butter to see if you should be incorporating it into your keto diet as well as explore its potential health benefits.
+Today, we’ll be placing the spotlight on almond butter to see if you should be incorporating it into your keto diet.
+We’ll also explore its potential health benefits.

 Nut Butters on Keto

 While most nut butters are a fantastic addition to the keto diet, it’s important to ensure that they do not contain unhealthy additives.
-And while they may be calorie-dense, nuts are packed with healthy fats and proteins that will give your body that extra boost it needs when trying to achieve or maintain ketosis.
+They may be calorie-dense, but nuts are packed with healthy fats and proteins to give your body that extra boost to achieve or maintain ketosis.

 Similar to eating nuts in their raw form, moderation is always important to avoid taking in too many calories.

 The macros of nut butters are perfect for a keto diet, and their high soluble fiber content keeps the net carb level well within your keto boundaries as well as boosting your metabolism and keeping your gut healthy.

 So is almond butter keto friendly?